In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Cross-Language Understanding Capability

 AI can recognize not only numerical language but also natural language simultaneously.
-For instance, skills, events, time, objects, and by combining context, it understands their true meaning, extracts key information, and converts it into structured data.
+For instance, skills, events, time, objects, and it can understand their true meaning in context, extract key information, and convert it into structured data.

-- Example: "Customers frequently complain about delivery delays" is recognized as 【Link=Logistics, Problem=Delay, Sentiment=Negative】;
+- Example: "Customers frequently complain about delivery delays" would be recognized as [Link=Logistics, Problem=Delay, Sentiment=Negative];

-- "Sales have failed to meet targets for three consecutive months" is recognized as 【Metric=Sales, Trend=Decline, Period=3 months】.
+- "Sales have failed to meet targets for three consecutive months" would be recognized as [Metric=Sales, Trend=Decline, Period=3 months].

 Structuring Capability

-AI can decompose vague text into clear data units, converting it into tables or JSON format for easy use by enterprise management systems.
+AI can break down vague text into clear data units, converting it into tables or JSON format for easy use by enterprise management systems.

 - Original input: "Responsible for team goal setting and performance tracking";